tigron/skeleton-application-api/README.md

     \Skeleton\Application\Api\Component

-The trait will implement the following methods that can be overridden:
+**The trait will implement the following methods that can be overridden:**

 	public function get_openapi_media_type(): \Skeleton\Application\Api\Media\Type;

 Returns the full Media\Type object for the object.
 By default it returns a media type with type 'object' and all properties returned by get_openapi_component_properties

+	public function get_openapi_content_type(): string;

+Returns a string that sets the content_type,by default this will be'application/json'.
+Can for example be changed to 'application/octet-stream', for a file download.

 	public function get_openapi_component_name(): string;